-Looking at the Globe Through My Turbaned Head!
+Observing the Spinning Globe Through My Turbaned Head!

-When I changed my telescope, I observed different and even more beautiful stars.
+When I changed my telescope, I observed different and even more magnificent stars.
 I started realizing that the whole universe is just so adorable!

 Stigma or phobia is “self-censorship”.
 Stigma can be a “deep-rooted” thought in mind or it can also be like a stuck whirl-pool in a confined space of mindset.
 Whatever it is, sometimes it just needs an outlet to move away so that the mind can see the bigger or better world to experience the fresh comprehension (I mean perspective) in order to recognize a joy of a great change.
 A stigma can hinder your growth as a human being.
 It can also create blockages in our overall happiness and ability to form meaningful friendships.

 In western world, I encountered turban stigmas.
 I faced different treatment to my appearance.
 I noticed racist comments on the media stories targeting my turban, even those stories were based on my dance-art works just to spread happiness and harmony.
 That’s why I decided to start wearing my turban again and then more often to initiate “turban awareness”.
 I had adopted a clean-shaven/ short-hair fashion-genre in 2007 to match my look to more western world, but when I realized stereotypes/ hate/ xenophobia/ racism/ sectarianism in society in general, I decided to resume wearing my turban to challenge that mentality.
-Instead of expressing discomforting rants here and there, I decided to choose a positive and thoughtful path with my turban-draped fashion to broadcast a powerful message to the world.
+Instead of expressing discomforting rants here and there, I decided to choose a coherent and thoughtful path with my turban-draped fashion to broadcast a powerful message to the world.
 Today I am so happy that I took that decision.
 More happy I am because my close friends supported me in my mission to bring an enlightened and progressive change how we perceive the modern world.

 I think we can come out of our ‘enclosed’ zones and view the world with a bigger and wider depth of field!
 Even ‘huge-huge’ buildings appear like children’s ‘tiny-tiny’ homes when we look at them from the window of a flight.